COGS18/COGS18.github.io/assets/intro/syllabus.md

 Detailed instruction for software installations/access will be listed on the course website and provided across week 1 coding labs.
 All of the software is freely-available for download.

-Note: If you do not have consistent access to the technology needed to fully access remote instruction options, please use the form below to request a loaner laptop for the period during which you will be learning remotely due to the COVID-19 pandemic: [https://eforms.ucsd.edu/view.php?id=490887](https://eforms.ucsd.edu/view.php?id=490887).
+Note: If you do not have consistent access to the technology needed, please use the form below to request a loaner laptop: [https://eforms.ucsd.edu/view.php?id=490887](https://eforms.ucsd.edu/view.php?id=490887).
 (For any issues that you may have, please email vcsa@ucsd.edu and they will work to assist you.)

 ---